|Gill, WH, arr. Guard, Charles||Manx National Anthem with fanfares||Wind band|

 |Gill, WH, arr.
 King, Jonathan||Manx National Anthem with fanfares||Wind band|

-Based on the 2013 brass quintet version; arranged for wind band in 2018.
+Based on the 2013 brass quintet version; arranged for wind band in 2018 and used during the ceremony in 2019.